psadmin-io/psft-validation/README.md

   --jmeterlogfile "$run_log" `
 ```

-# PeopleSoft Validation Test Plan
+# PeopleTools Validation Test Plan
-The PeopleSoft Validation test plan([psft-validation.jmx]()) can be used to validate a PeopleSoft environments configuration and functionality.
+The PeopleTools Validation test plan([pt-validation.jmx]()) can be used to validate a PeopleSoft environments configuration and functionality.
 The goal of this plan is to test a series of PeopleTools functions to ensure an environment is configured correctly.
 This is often used after a refresh, applying maintenance or initial build.

 ## Validation Tests